NelaniMaluka/TransGlobalLogisticsDB/README.markdown

 This is a **full-featured SQL Server database project** I built from scratch to practice and showcase real-world database design, T-SQL scripting, relationships, constraints, stored procedures, and production-ready patterns.

-The fictional company — **TransGlobal Logistics** — manages customers, warehouses, vehicles, drivers, routes, shipments, and cargo worldwide.
+The fictional company — **Transport Global Logistics** — manages customers, warehouses, vehicles, drivers, routes, shipments, and cargo worldwide.

 ---